SSDRC

 Rather than personally contacting you or your third party, the disability examiner can accomplish this by sending out an activities of daily living questionnaire to you to complete and return, and a third party questionnaire to your third-party contact person to complete and return.

-These questionnaires are to get an idea of how debilitating your condition really is with respect to the activities your routinely perform each day.
+These questionnaires are to get an idea of how debilitating your condition really is with respect to the activities you routinely perform each day.
 You should speak with the person you designated as your third-party contact before the disability examiner contacts them or sends them their third party questionnaire.

 Why?
 Information provided to the examiner about activities of daily living (ADL) is often used to deny SSDI claims and SSI disability claims so you and your third-party person should take the time to answer the questions to the best of your ability.
 This is one reason why it is very important to give Social Security a third-party person who truly knows about your disabling condition and how it affects you, versus someone you only casually and occasionally interact with.